Retrieving Group Chat Messages

 With the intervals sorted, the function can now iterate over each interval, using the

-timestamps to retrieve the messages within the
+joined_at and left_at timestamps to retrieve the messages within the

 corresponding time frames.
 The query ensures